Science Education Master of Arts

 Our programs rank particularly high in student engagement and in faculty credentials and training.

-This master's in Science Education is a graduate interdisciplinary MA in Natural Sciences tailored for practicing teachers.
+This master's in Science Education is a graduate interdisciplinary MA tailored for practicing teachers.
 It is presented primarily online, making it flexible and convenient to attend around your schedule.
 A couple of courses incorporate field or lab experiences in Northern Colorado.
 For students who cannot attend the on-site field experiences, arrangements can be made to attend activities online.

 You will gain expertise in inquiry-focused teaching strategies, build understanding of diverse learners, develop strategies to reflect upon how your teaching impacts your K-12 students, experience challenging graduate-level science courses to improve your knowledge for the curriculum needs of your profession, and move yourself up your district salary scale.

 This program is coordinated by the Math and Sciences Teaching (MAST) Institute of the UNC College of Natural and Health Sciences and delivered through UNC Extended Studies.
 We encourage you to visit the MAST Science Education master's page for more information.

 The Science Education master's is 30 credit hours (33 if choosing the thesis option) which can be completed in 2 years.

 - The non-thesis option requires an Action Research Project centered on a science educational topic, developed with the help of the student's advisor, and defended in front of a faculty committee.

 - The thesis option requires a thesis on a science educational topic, designed and implemented with the student's advisor, and defended in front of a faculty committee.

 - EDF 619 Pluralism in Education (3) (or any approved course on diversity and equity)